The Maze Runner (film): Plot

-A teenage boy wakes up inside an underground elevator with no memory of his identity, and greeted by several male youths in a large grass area, called the "Glade," enclosed by tall stone walls.
-The "Gladers" have formed a rudimentary society, and each assumes specialized tasks.
-The boy learns that a vast Maze surrounding them is the only way out.
-During the day, designated Runners search the Maze for an escape route and return before nightfall when the entrance closes.
-After a competitive fight with Gally, the boy remembers his name is Thomas.
-The next day, he is attacked by Ben, a Runner who has been stung and left delirious by a Griever, one of the techno-organic creatures that roam the Maze at night.
-Ben is forced into the Maze and left to die as a direct consequence of his actions, along with there being no cure for his condition.
-Alby, the leader, and Minho, the lead Runner, later retrace Ben's steps inside the Maze the following morning.
-Minho reappears late in the afternoon dragging Alby, who has been stung, but are unable to reach the closing entrance in time.
-Thomas runs into the Maze to help, which leaves all three trapped.
-Thomas lures a Griever into a closing passageway, which causes it to be crushed.
-The three manage to survive the night and return the next morning.
+A teenage boy awakens in an underground elevator without memory of his identity.
+A large group of male youths greets him in a large grassy area, called the "Glade", enclosed by massive stone walls.
+The "Gladers" have formed a rudimentary society, each taking on specialized roles.
+The boy learns that a vast maze encircles the Glade and is their only means of escape.
+During the day, designated "Runners" search the maze for an exit and return before its gate closes at sunset.
+After a fight with Gally, the boy remembers his name is Thomas.

+Thomas is attacked by Ben, a Runner who was stung and left delirious by a Griever, one of the biomechanical creatures that roam the maze at night.
+The Gladers force Ben into the maze, as there is no cure for his condition, and leave him to die.

+The next morning, Alby, the Glade's leader, and Minho, the lead Runner, retrace Ben's steps inside the maze.
+However, as the sun sets, Minho reappears near the gate, dragging a badly injured Alby who has been stung.
+Unable to reach the Glade in time, Thomas runs into the maze to help, leaving all three trapped.
+Thomas is chased by a Griever but manages to lure it into a closing passageway, crushing it.
+The three survive the night and return the next morning.

-A girl arrives in the elevator, with a note saying that she is the last one to enter the Glade, and recognizes Thomas, but he cannot remember her.
-Thomas, Minho, Frypan, Winston, and Zart enter the Maze, locate the Griever corpse, and remove a beeping mechanical device from inside it.
-Gally claims that Thomas has jeopardized the fragile peace between the Gladers and the Grievers, and wants him punished.
-However, Newt, the group's second-in-command, instead designates Thomas as a Runner.
-Minho shows Thomas a hand-constructed model of the Maze that is based on previous explorations.
-The Maze's numbered sections open and close in a regular sequence and Thomas realizes that the device corresponds to a section of the Maze.
+A girl arrives in the elevator with two syringes of Griever anti-venom and a note saying she is the last to enter the Glade.
+She recognizes Thomas, but he does not remember her.
+Gally accuses Thomas of disrupting the peace between the Gladers and the Grievers and insists he be punished.
+However, Newt, Alby's second-in-command, designates Thomas as a Runner instead.
+Thomas, Minho, Frypan, Winston and Zart enter the maze to locate the Griever's corpse and retrieve a mechanical device inside of it.
+Minho later shows Thomas a maze model based on previous explorations and explains that numbered sections open and close in a fixed sequence.
+Thomas realizes that the device corresponds to a specific section of the maze.
+One of the anti-venom syringes is used on Alby, who recovers quickly.
+Minho and Thomas venture back into the maze with the device and discover a potential exit but are forced to retreat after a series of traps suddenly activate.